Christine B. L. Adams M.D.

 She is a Distinguished Life Fellow of the American Academy of Child and Adolescent Psychiatry and a Life Member of the American Psychiatric Association.
 She was an examiner for the American Board of Psychiatry & Neurology in Child and Adult Psychiatry.

-During her career Doctor Adams was a forensic child psychiatrist and expert witness in court cases involving custody and childhood sexual abuse.
-She taught at the University of Louisville School of Medicine, Department of Psychiatry & Behavioral Sciences, was an appeals examiner for the Social Security Administration and was a psychiatric consultant for the Department of Defense.
+During her career, Dr. Adams was a forensic child psychiatrist and expert witness in court cases involving custody and childhood sexual abuse.
+She taught at the University of Louisville School of Medicine, Department of Psychiatry & Behavioral Sciences, was an appeals examiner for the Social Security Administration, and was a psychiatric consultant for the Department of Defense.

-Doctor Adams conducts independent clinical research, publishes professional papers, presents at national and international psychiatry conferences and contributes to psychiatric textbooks on the topics of: child-rearing difficulties, childhood sexual abuse, women’s sexual development, child custody disputes, parent-child alienations, mental health stigma, frontal lobe brain pathology and childhood aphasia.
+Dr. Adams conducts independent clinical research, publishes professional papers, presents at national and international psychiatry conferences, and contributes to psychiatric textbooks on the topics of child-rearing difficulties, childhood sexual abuse, women’s sexual development, child custody disputes, parent-child alienations, mental health stigma, frontal lobe brain pathology, and childhood aphasia.

-Doctor Adams is the daughter and great granddaughter of psychiatrists.
-In childhood she spent summers on Cape Cod as a part of the annual summer migration of psychiatrists from large northeastern cities to vacation there.
+Dr. Adams is the daughter and great-granddaughter of psychiatrists.
+In childhood, she spent summers on Cape Cod as a part of the annual summer migration of psychiatrists from large northeastern cities to vacation there.
 She was greatly influenced and intrigued by the many psychiatrists, psychoanalysts, psychologists, and psychiatric social workers who surrounded her from an early age.